 Consider: Even if it’s an easy fix, repairing a small problem early is much cheaper than finding a flood around your water heater one morning.

-Diagnosing a Hot Water Heater Leak
+Diagnosing a Hot Water Heater Leak in Arlington Texas

 A big puddle on the floor in the garage where your water heater sits is a pretty clear indication that something’s not right inside the machine, but water heater leaks aren’t always so obvious.
 Sometimes, it’s that yearly checkup that allows you to reduce the cost of your gas water heater repair because the problem was caught before it became a catastrophe.

 Important!
 If you suspect your water heater is leaking, don’t wait to call for water heater leak repair.
 You can’t seal a leak with a handy roll of duct tape.
 Let the professionals fix your water heater so that it doesn’t result in the need for complete replacement.
 Fixing a water heater is always less expensive than full water heater installation.

 A common problem that occurs in older water heaters is the failure of the thermostat.
 During electric water heater repair, your technician will confirm that the water heater is powered correctly and may then check the thermostat to see if it’s causing improper heating or cooling of the tank’s water.

 Certain types of water heaters may have problems that others don’t.
 For example, your gas water heater may have a problem with the gas pilot.
 Obviously, that wouldn’t happen with an electric water heater.

 Additionally, some water heater problems could be the result of plumbing issues that aren’t caused by a malfunction in the water heater itself.